 severe pain not controlled by medication

-Do not take blood thinners or medication containing Aspirin™ until directed by your Surgeon.

 The information contained on this sheet is provided to you and your family to help you in your recovery from this procedure.
 This document is not intended to replace medical advice from your doctor or healthcare team.
 If you require more specific/additional medical advice, contact your doctor and healthcare team about your particular healthcare needs.